-Maurice has been studying Ashtanga yoga for over 16 years and have been practicing for over 25 years, he is certified as a level 3 yoga teacher (The highest attainable level in Australia) and is a member of YA ( Yoga Australia) and IYTA (International yoga Teachers Association), he also has a Diploma in Ayurvedic Yoga Massage Therapy, Certificate in Ayurvedic Healing and 2 Degree Reiki
+Maurice has been studying Ashtanga yoga for over 17 years and have been practicing for over 28 years, he is certified as a level 3 yoga teacher (The highest attainable level in Australia) and is a member of YA ( Yoga Australia), he also has a Diploma in Ayurvedic Yoga Massage Therapy, Certificate in Ayurvedic Healing and Master Degree Reiki

 When and why did you start doing yoga?

 Way back in 1995 I found myself going through a tough time!
 I had a friend who told me that yoga was a fantastic way to see things as they really are and that it was a great way to find clarity and meet beautiful genuine people.
 This was the beginning of change for me as it helped me realize my full potential as a person and realized how much I was able to improve myself so I could become a better man!

 Since then I did yoga teacher training at Qi Yoga, where I trained with senior teachers such as Joan Miller, Mark O'Brien and Nikola Ellis and became a Yoga teacher in 2005.
 I undertook an apprenticeship with Debra Grant and pursued further studies at Nature Care College in Ayurvedic Healing, I have studied in Puna India at the AYRM (Indian Institute of Ayurvedic Massage Therapy) Diploma in Ayurvedic Yoga Massage Therapy and have a 2nd Degree Reiki, I have also done further studies with the likes of International Teachers such as Eileen Hall, Richard Freeman, Mark Robberds, Danny Paradise, Mark O'Brien, Matthew Sweeney, Rami Sivan, Shaun Matthews and ongoing studies in Yoga Philosophy, Meditation, Pranayama and Asana, including ongoing further training for over 13 years with Eileen Hall (certified Ashtanga Teacher/ Mentor) at Yoga Moves in Sydney.
 Australia.

 What do you love most about yoga?